Greetings from Ireland Everyone,

 Now we’ll take a short hop from Bunratty to the city of Limerick.
 King John’s Castle stands majestically on Kings Island overlooking the mighty River Shannon.
 Today, this 13th-century castle houses an amazing exhibition charting 800 years of history.

 Heading back east now to the jewel in the crown of the city of Kilkenny.
 Strongbow built the first castle on this site in the 12th century which would have most likely been a wooden building.
 William the Earl Marshall completed the first stone castle in 1213. .The powerful Butler dynasty resided at the castle for over 500 years.
 In 1967, Arthur Butler, the 6th Marquess of Ormonde sold it to the people of Kilkenny for the nominal fee of £50.
 The state took control of the castle in 1969.
 Since then it has been beautifully restored with an impressive art gallery and beautiful parklands.

 We’ll end our journey in the capital at Dublin Castle in the heart of the city.
 Most of the structures present today are from the 18th century although there has been a castle building on the site since 1204.
 Until 1922 it was the seat of British power in Dublin.
 Today it is still a major government building and houses a museum and the Chester Beatty Library which has been hailed as one of the best museums in Europe.

 So it looks like we covered most parts of the country in our trip around my favorite Irish castles!
 Do join me next week for further adventures.
-If you’re in the mood for some retail therapy after all that travelling, shop our full collection below and get a 10% discount with the code BLOG10 at the checkout.
+If you’re in the mood for some retail therapy after all that travelling, shop our full collection of Irish sweaters, Irish Jewelry, Irish homewares & Irish gifts with a 10% discount, use code BLOG10 at the checkout.

 See you next week!